Amir al-Mu'minin: History

+The Sultan of Sokoto's autochthonous title is Sarkin Musulmi, which has the same meaning in Hausa, and thus leads to that office being described as a caliphate in outside contexts and, increasingly, locally.

 At the same time, the title has retained a connotation of command in the jihād (جِهَاد, "holy war") and has been used thus throughout history, without necessarily implying a claim to the caliphate.
 It was used in this sense by the early Ottoman sultans—who notably rarely used the caliphal title after they took it from the Abbasids in 1517—as well as various West African Muslim warlords until the modern period.
 The title was used by Aurangzeb, the sixth emperor of the Mughal Empire.
 Muhammad Umar Khan of the Kokand Khanate took on the title.

 Abdelkader El Djezairi assumed the title in 1834.
 The Afghan ruler Dost Mohammad Khan likewise used it when he proclaimed a jihād against the Sikh Empire in 1836.
 According to historian Richard Pennell, this pattern reflects the use of the term ʾAmīr al-Muʾminīn for regional rulers with the connotations of wide-ranging and absolute authority over a region, the power to conduct relations with foreign states, the upkeep of the Sharia, and the protection of Muslim territory from non-believers.
 Timur (Tamerlane) also used the title.